Herbert Henry Dow II: Early years

 Herbert Henry Dow II was born in 1927 in Midland, Michigan.
 He was the younger of two children of Willard Dow, second president of Dow Chemical, and his wife, Martha Lenora Major, a teacher from Bay County.
 Herbert completed elementary school in the Midland Public Schools before boarding at the Hotchkiss School in Lakeville, Connecticut.
 He graduated in 1945, then served in the United States Navy at the end of World War II.
 After his discharge, he briefly attended Yale University before enrolling at the Massachusetts Institute of Technology.

 Parent's death

 On March 31, 1949, Herbert's parents, Willard Dow and his wife Martha took off from Tri-City Airport in a twin-engine Beechcraft owned by Dow Chemical.
 They were flying to Boston to attend the Mid-Century Chemical Engineering Exposition, hosted by the Massachusetts Institute of Technology.

 Winston Churchill was scheduled to speak there, and Willard Dow had always wanted to meet him.
-His son, Herbert II was a student at MIT, so the trip was an opportunity for he and his wife to see their son.
+Herbert II was a student at MIT, so the trip was an opportunity for he and his wife to see their son.

 An hour after takeoff the airplane was nearing London, Ontario when they experienced freezing rain and the wings began to accumulate ice.

 The loss of lift caused the plane to crash and both of Herbert's parents were killed.